The Poem - The Eagle, By Alfred Tennyson - - Paraphrasing, Central Idea and Summary

 Paraphrasing of stanza 2 in a paragraph:

-In the second stanza, the poet describes that far below the eagle, the sea looks small and moves slowly, as if it is crawling.
+In the stanza-2, the poet further describes that far below the eagle, the sea looks small and moves slowly, as if it is crawling.
 The poet says that the eagle watches the world below from his high mountain home with sharp eyes.
 Suddenly, the eagle dives down with great speed and force like a thunderbolt, showing his strength, courage, and power as the king of the skies.

 2. The Central Ideas of the Poem “THE EAGLE” By Alfred Tennyson.